 An insurer can authorize the distributor to offer its products on the distributor’s website.
 In this case, the obligations are those applicable to distribution without a representative and not those applicable to products or services offered via the Internet.

-Distribution without a representative enables an insurer to exceptionally offer travel insurance products through its non-certified employees.
+Under the distribution without a representative regime, an insurer may exceptionally offer travel insurance products through its non-certified employees.
 If, however, the insurer decides to offer these products directly on its website, it must then comply with the obligations applicable to products or services offered via Internet.

 The insurer must make the product summary and a specimen of the policy or the insurance certificate as well as any endorsement, if applicable, accessible on its website for each product offered by a distributor.
 The insurer cannot outsource this obligation to a distributor.
 It is not necessary to provide the AMF with a copy of these documents, except upon request.